According to Deadline, a new film about Sharon Tate will treat the late actress as a human being instead of simply a victim.

 While pop culture seems fascinated with Manson, his murderous cult, and the horrific crimes they committed, some see works about the late actress' death as exploitive.
 Tate's sister Debra Tate certainly does: She told People that Duff's upcoming film was "tasteless," and added that "it's classless how everyone is rushing to release something for the 50th anniversary of [her murder.]"
 Debra's big issue, she told People, was that no one consulted her before beginning work on the film.

 That will be different with Tate, a film that seeks to tell a new narrative about the titular star, who was just 26 when she was brutally murdered along with Jay Sebring, Voytek Frykowski, Abigail Folger, Steven Parent in her rental home in Los Angeles' Benedict Canyon.
-(Grocery store owners Leno LaBianca and Rosemary LaBianca were killed at their home in the Los Feliz neighborhood of Los Angeles the same night.)
+(Grocery store owners Leno LaBianca and Rosemary LaBianca were killed at their home in the Los Feliz neighbourhood of Los Angeles the same night.)

 Tate, which Deadline reports will be directed by Michael Polish and star Kate Bosworth as the actress, will examine the last day of Tate's life.
 Deadline reports that the film is doing what others have not: It has brought on Debra Tate as a co-producer, a smart and thoughtful move given Debra's desire for her sister's story to be told the right way.

 "At long last I have found filmmakers who are interested in the life story of my sister Sharon.
 Other projects have been a real source of pain in their insensitivity and gross exploitation of my sister.
 I am proud to join this very accomplished team to bring the story of the profoundly unique woman known as Sharon Tate."